Adrastus123/IDL-Altium-Library/README.md

 ### Installing

-[comment]: <> (A step by step series of examples that tell you how to get a development env running

-Say what the step will be)
-Global Installation (All project will be able to access this ) Open Altium.
+**Global Installation (All project will be able to access this )** Open Altium.
-Installing the library first located the panel on the right bottom left click then navigate to
+Installing the library first located the panel on the right bottom left click then navigate to Libraries.
+On pop-up libraries window's tab,  select the installed tab.
+Naigate the bottom-right corner of the popup window,  click the install tab

 ```
-Give the example

 ```

 And repeat